Chicago Car Accident With A Drunk Driver? Here’s the Scoop!

 So it is important that your Chicago personal injury lawyer develops evidence in the case to support a finding that the Defendant was drunk, and/or that he or she was willful and wanton in their actions.

-You do this by asking the Defendant what he had to drink, whether he was drunk, whether he pleaded guilty to DUI charges or not, and also, by testimony of witnesses as to what the Defendant had to drink and as to his appearance and behavior before and after the crash if they are available.
+You do this by asking the Defendant what he had to drink, whether he was drunk, whether he pleaded guilty to DUI charges or not, and also, by the testimony of witnesses as to what the Defendant had to drink and as to his appearance and behavior before and after the crash if they are available.

 The point of this is to establish that the Defendant chose to become intoxicated and chose to operate a vehicle while intoxicated, and admitted in another case that he was intoxicated.
 That means, in other words, that he acted with a willful and conscious disregard for the safety of others.

-Lawyers tend to like these cases because it opens sup stronger arguments to protect the community against someone who might drive drunk again if the Jury lets them off the hook.
+Lawyers tend to like these cases because it opens up stronger arguments to protect the community against someone who might drive drunk again if the Jury lets them off the hook.
 It opens up the potential for a larger verdict, and that makes an injured client more satisfied about how much they recover in their injury case.

-Think about it: a case worth a $20,000 Verdict can become a $100,000 Verdict if the Jury believes that the Defendant needs to be taught a lesson so he never does this kind of thing again. that can make a big difference in what an injured person takes home after a personal injury trial. of course, punitive damages are not guaranteed after a drunk driver car accident case.
+Think about it: a case worth a $20,000 Verdict can become a $100,000 Verdict if the Jury believes that the Defendant needs to be taught a lesson so he never does this kind of thing again. that can make a big difference in what an injured person takes home after a personal injury trial.
+Of course, punitive damages are not guaranteed after a drunk driver's car accident case.
 That is for the Jury to decide.

 Testimonials